 “When a woman says yes, her Chi also says yes” — Ibo Proverb

-Monben is an award-winning multi-media artist, writer, educator, and anthropologist in-training.
+Monben is an award-winning multi-media artist, poet, scholar, teacher, and anthropologist.
+She is from Newark, New Jersey and was born in Monrovia, Liberia.
 She began her career as a painter in 2015, and has since completed over 30 art commissions & projects.
-Her work has been featured in displayed in Paul Vincent Studios, Seed Gallery, and at Columbia University.
+Her work has been featured in displayed in Paul Vincent Studios, Seed Gallery, Macy Art Gallery, Columbia University, the Newark Arts Festival, and elsewhere.

-She received a Bachelor of Arts in African and African American Studies from Rutgers, The State University of New Jersey and a Master of Arts in Anthropology and Education from Columbia University.
-Monben’s portfolio and resume are comprised of projects which bridge art, history, and storytelling; and, using art as a means of public education is the main focus of her work.
+Monben received a Bachelor of Arts in African and African American Studies from Rutgers, The State University of New Jersey and a Master of Arts in Anthropology and Education from Columbia University.
+Her portfolio and resume are comprised of projects which bridge art, history, and storytelling; and, using art as a means of public education is the main focus of her work.
+Monben is from Newark, New Jersey and was born in Monrovia, Liberia.
+She is of Bassa and Gbande descent.

 AWARDS + HONORS